-If you’re following any of the 2019 kitchen design trends, then you know one of the biggest design concepts is all about breaking the rules.
+If you follow kitchen design trends, then you know one of the biggest design concepts is all about breaking the rules.
 From mixing metals to the rising popularity of transitional design, mixing and matching styles and design solutions is becoming the norm.
 So why not become a bit of a rule breaker when it comes to your kitchen cabinet styles and finishes?
-Gone are the days where your kitchen cabinets all have to match––today’s modern styles are all about mixing everything from color, wood types and even finishes.
+Gone are the days where your kitchen cabinets all have to match––today’s modern styles are all about combining everything from color, wood types and even finishes.
 Read on for four compelling reasons to mix and match your cabinets if you are considering a kitchen remodel.

 1. Adds Contrast and Interest

-While the appeal of an all-white kitchen is still a big deal when it comes to kitchen cabinet colors, homeowners are looking to tone that down a bit and add some contrast by using a bold color, pops of black, or natural woods.
+While the appeal of an all-white kitchen is still a big deal when it comes to kitchen cabinet colors, homeowners often want to tone that down a bit and add some contrast by using a bold color, pops of black, or natural woods.
 The ideal place to mix things up?
 Your kitchen island.
 It’s the perfect way to bring something showstopping to the room without getting too carried away.
-Use contrasting colors in your countertop and cabinet selection, paint the cabinets something bold, such as 2019 Pantone’s Color of the Year, or consider a matte finish.
+Use contrasting colors in your countertop and cabinet selection, paint the cabinets something bold or consider a matte finish.
 Creating a two-toned kitchen by emphasizing the island, is also a cost-effective way to add interest to the room, with minimal financial commitment.